Setting the Table - How MSU research secures our food future

 MSU was the first university in the nation to teach scientific agriculture.

-A new effort underway at Michigan State University aims to sort out food confusion and provide science-backed answers to the public’s food questions.
+An effort underway at Michigan State University aims to sort out confusion about food and explore solutions to the unprecedented food challenges facing our future.

 The first university in the nation to teach scientific agriculture, MSU is today home to researchers from critical disciplines working to ensure a secure food future for all.
 From developing techniques for producing more food in more sustainable ways to guiding food policy and regulation, MSU provides answers that are steeped in science yet applicable to daily life.